-At December 31, 2018 and 2017, respectively, the Plan held approximately 87,400 and 91,811 shares of Rollins, Inc. common stock.
-The number of shares held in Rollins, Inc. common stock at December 31, 2017 have been restated for the three-for-two stock split effective December 10, 2018.
-The fair value of the Plan's investment in Rollins, Inc. common stock at December 31, 2018 and 2017 was approximately \$3.2 million and \$2.8 million, respectively.
-During 2018, the Plan received \$41,728 in dividends in Rollins, Inc. common stock, which was used to purchase additional shares of the stock.
+At December 31, 2019 and 2018, respectively, the Plan held approximately 88,340 and 87,400 shares of Rollins, Inc. common stock.
+The fair value of the Plan's investment in Rollins, Inc. common stock at December 31, 2019 and 2018 was approximately \$2.9 million and \$3.2 million, respectively.
+During 2019, the Plan received \$41,400 in dividends in Rollins, Inc. common stock, which was used to purchase additional shares of the stock.

-At December 31, 2018 and 2017, the Plan investments include a synthetic GIC that is managed directly by Prudential Retirement Insurance and Annuity Company ("Prudential").
+At December 31, 2019 and 2018, the Plan investments include a synthetic GIC that is managed directly by Prudential Retirement Insurance and Annuity Company ("Prudential").
 Prudential is a service provider for the Plan; therefore, transactions in this security qualify as party-in-interest transactions.